-13. Training
+16. Training

-13.1 All staff
+16.1 All staff

 All staff members will undertake safeguarding and child protection training at induction, including on whistle-blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
 If personal training is not available within 5 working days of the commencement of post, the online GSCB training will be undertaken first.
-Safeguarding training will be regularly updated and will be in line with advice from our local safeguarding children board.
+Safeguarding training will be regularly updated and will be in line with advice from the three safeguarding partners.